-Amelia’s history has been revealed in archaeological discoveries on the island and its tale is recounted by docents at the Amelia Island Museum of History.
+Amelia Island’s history has been revealed in archaeological discoveries on the island and its tale is recounted by docents at the Amelia Island Museum of History.
 Best summed as “the French visited, the Spanish developed, the English named and the Americans tamed,” Amelia has charted the ebb and flow of international politics since the 16th century.

-Small Island, Big Player
+Small Island, Big Player – A Brief Amelia Island History Lesson

 The island, located at the northeastern-most tip of the state, has been cast as an English plantation, international port, playground for the elite and the illicit, Civil War fortress, turn-of-the-century tourist mecca, the terminus of Florida’s first cross- state railroad and world headquarters for revolutionary shrimping.
 Crucial for shipping strongholds and global power plays, Amelia was prized as the deepest natural harbor in the South – Florida’s passageway to prosperity.
+Amelia Island history has proven to be as exciting as a jaunt down 4th street!

 One of America’s premier industrialists, Henry Flagler, provided the most pivotal point in the beguiling history of Amelia Island.
 His venture into Florida’s Southern frontier unintentionally suspended the island in a Victorian time capsule.
 Then considered Amelia’s misfortune, it is now known as its fortunate destiny to be an island locked in the charm and enchantment of the Victorian era.
 Christened for the royal daughter of England’s King George II, Amelia’s captivating beauty, climate and harbor have enticed a collection of characters from aristocrats and bluebloods to bootleggers and buccaneers.